ibby101/difference_finder/README.md

 ## Project Goal

 The goal of this project is to be able to produce the difference between two images, which are provided in the ```.raw``` format, and present the output in the same format.
+There is no metadata or any headers to provide further information about the structure of the information, simple operations can be performed to achieve the result needed.

 ## Initial Thoughts